-There was no question in our mind that Kinship Center is who we wanted to partner with in cultivating our family’s household.
+There was no question in our mind that Kinship Center is who we wanted to partner with on this journey.

-We knew that once we were given the chance to bring a child into our home, they would be part of our family forever, no matter where they lived, and no matter if we got to see them grow up.
+We knew that once we were given the chance to bring a child into our home, they would be part of our family forever, no matter where they ultimately lived or whether we were a permanent part of their growing up.
 Our love for that child would never end.
-Our love for the child in our home would never be held back, or diminished, or have a temporary feeling.
-We knew that we could love a child with the fullness of our hearts, and with all of the actions of our lives.
+Our love for a foster child in our home would never be held back, or diminished, or have a temporary feeling.
+We knew that we could love a child with the fullness of our hearts, and with all of the actions of our lives, for whatever time we could be a part of their life.
 We could deal with any personal heartbreak.
 We were adults.
 We had a loving support system.
 We had the tools and resources within ourselves to manage trauma and loss.
-We would not let a child experience repeated trauma and loss when we could take that burden on his behalf.
+We would not let a child experience repeated trauma and loss when we could take that burden on their behalf.
 Whatever is truly best for the child, is truly best.